Bird Fact File: Wagtail

 Wagtails are not territorial but need a consistent food supply.
 A garden with year round insect activity is beneficial.
 A reliable habitat with access to water and a steady supply of insects is especially important during breeding season which is late spring to summer to help the adults raise strong and healthy chicks.

 To have a wagtail friendly garden focus on open spaces with short grass, water features and native plants that attract insects.
 Low growing plants near the water’s edge can offer extra foraging opportunities.
 Wagtails are social so they may forage more openly especially near water.
 By providing the right mix of open areas and water rich environments you can get wagtails to visit your garden and make it their home for the season.
+Once they are there use dried mealworms to keep them coming back time after time.

 Conclusion